alefDev-prog/session_timer/README.md

 The timer will alternate between sessions and breaks.
 It could for example be used during gym-sessions.
 Between breaks and sessions it will produce a sound to alert you.

+## Errors

+Currently this app is not optimized for Safari browsers